“Delightful, classy, family-owned hotel in a quiet tree-lined avenue just outside the bustle of the city centre”

 - Vegetarian menu

 Paris has more world famous sights than you can shake a stick at - Tour Eiffel, Arc de Triomphe, Louvre, Sacré Coeur, Notre Dame, Jardin du Luxembourg, Montmartre, Tuileries, Champs-Elysées, Pompidou Centre, Place de la Concorde, Versailles and the Seine to name but a few.
 And there are some less familiar pleasures too...

-Children are welcome at Hotel de Banville.
-Those under 12 are free if sharing a parent's room and there's a small fee for an extra bed for those 12+.
+Children are very welcome at Hotel de Banville.
+There's a pair of connecting rooms (Deluxe room Les Preludes with Superior room César), and one triple (Deluxe).
+Under 12s go free if sharing their parents' room; there's a small fee for an extra bed for those 12+.
 All the superior rooms have bathtubs and small dogs are welcome too.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)